aws-samples/amazon-chime-sdk/apps/televisit-demo/frontend/README.md

 - The developer should have their own AWS account.
 No preexisting set up is required.
 - The developer should have node.js installed to support running the Chime sample app
   - Node.js can be downloaded here → https://nodejs.org/en/download/
-- ** IMPORTANT** : We currently only support us-east-1 so all the set-up must be done in us-east-1.
+- **IMPORTANT** : We currently only support us-east-1 so all the set-up must be done in us-east-1.

 ## Running the Chime SDK Telemedicine Demo

 1. Ensure your workspace has node.js installed.
 Type `node -v` in your terminal to confirm, and it should return a version number.
 2. Run `npm install` to install the required dependencies.
-3. In the root directory run `npm start` to start the client
+3. In the frontend directory run `npm start` to start the client
 4. Open https://0.0.0.0:9000/ in your browser

 ### Register a New User